yclas/guides/docs/Technical-http-to-https.md

 ### Get an SSL certificate and install it on your server

-to do this, please note that seeking for assistance from a person with the technical experience/know-how OR contacting a hosting company for installation is advised.
+To do this, please note that seeking for assistance from a person with the technical experience/know-how OR contacting a hosting company for installation is advised.
 The use of CloudFlare is also another alternative.

 For a free certificate (to install it on your server), you can go to:  [www.startssl.com](http://www.startssl.com/).
 An example of a hosting company that offers paid certificates is Namecheap:  [www.namecheap.com/security/ssl-certificates.aspx](https://www.namecheap.com/security/ssl-certificates.aspx)